SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-A-New-Project.md

 - [Visual Studio 2017](https://marketplace.visualstudio.com/items?itemName=TechTalkSpecFlowTeam.SpecFlowforVisualStudio2017)
 - [Visual Studio 2015](https://marketplace.visualstudio.com/items?itemName=TechTalkSpecFlowTeam.SpecFlowforVisualStudio2015)

 Either choose to open the download directly, or double-click the extension once it has downloaded to install it in Visual Studio.

+In this guide, we are assuming that you installed the Visual Studio extension.

 ### Setting Up your SpecFlow Project

-This section guides you through the first steps of setting up a Visual Studio project with SpecFlow and defining and executing your first test scenario.
-In this example, we will be using [SpecFlow+ Runner](https://www.specflow.org/plus/), but you can use a number of other test execution frameworks, including NUnit, xUnit or MSTest.
-SpecFlow+ Runner’s advantages include integration with Visual Studio Test Runner and extensive integrated reports available from within Visual Studio.
+This section guides you through the first steps of setting up a SpecFlow project within Visual Studio and defining and executing your first test scenario.
+In this example, we will be using [SpecFlow+ Runner](https://www.specflow.org/plus/), but you can use several other test execution frameworks, including NUnit, xUnit, or MSTest.

 **SpecFlow+ Runner is available free of charge.** Learn more about [how to sign-up for your free account](https://specflow.org/2020/introducing-the-specflow-account/).
-After the successful sign-up you are able to execute your scenarios for the first time.
+After the successful sign-up, you can execute your scenarios for the first time.

 SpecFlow tests are usually placed into one or more separate projects in your solution, and these projects are referred to as a “specification project” below.
 The easiest and most convenient way to set up these projects is to use the SpecFlow project template provided by our SpecFlow for Visual Studio extension.